-We may be unable to raise the funds necessary to repurchase the Convertible Notes for cash following a fundamental change or to pay any cash amounts due upon conversion, and our other indebtedness may limit our ability to repurchase our outstanding Convertible Notes.
+As of September 30, 2024, we do not have the funds necessary to repurchase the Convertible Notes for cash following a fundamental change or to pay any cash amounts due upon conversion.

 Noteholders may require us to repurchase their Convertible Notes following a "fundamental change" (which is defined in the indentures governing the Convertible Notes to include certain change-of-control events and the delisting of our common stock) at a cash repurchase price generally equal to the principal amount of the Convertible Notes to be repurchased, plus accrued and unpaid interest, if any.
 Furthermore, additional cash amounts may be due upon conversion in certain circumstances if the number of shares that we deliver upon conversion of the Convertible Notes is limited by Nasdaq listing standards.
-We may not have enough available cash or be able to obtain financing at the time we are required to repurchase the Convertible Notes or pay these cash amounts upon their conversion.
-In addition, applicable law, regulatory authorities and the agreements governing our other indebtedness may restrict our ability to repurchase the Convertible Notes or pay these cash amounts upon their conversion will constitute a default under the indentures governing the Convertible Notes.
+As of September 30, 2024, we do not have enough cash available to repurchase the Convertible Notes in the event that we are delisted from the Nasdaq Global Market.
+Our failure to repurchase Convertible Notes, constitute a default under the indentures governing the Convertible Notes.
 A default under the indentures or the fundamental change itself could also lead to a default under agreements governing our other indebtedness, which may result in that other indebtedness becoming immediately payable in full.
-We may not have sufficient funds to satisfy all amounts due under the other indebtedness and the Convertible Notes.
+We do not, as of September 30, 2024, have sufficient funds to satisfy all amounts due under the Convertible Notes.